Appendix A - Coding Practice & Style Guide

 Examples:

-consistent conventions
+Consistent conventions

 There are other naming conventions that some programmers adopt.
 For example, some programmers use something called "Hungarian Notation"...(came from Charles Simonyi, a Hungarian-American developer in the early days of Microsoft).
 Hungarian Notation adds extra characters to describe the types of the variables.
 For example, instead of using just ageOfPet, you would indicate that it is an integer by using iAgeOfPet.